Peebles (store): History

 In 1998, Peebles purchased Watson's, a similar chain, later renaming all the Watson's stores as Peebles.

 Houston-based Stage Stores purchased Peebles for $167 million in cash and $46.9 million in debt in 2003.
 In August 2019, it was announced that all Peebles stores, along with all other stores operated by Stage Stores Inc, would be converted into Gordmans stores.

-On May 10, 2020, Stage announced it had filed for Chapter 11 bankruptcy, and that it would liquidate all locations, Peebles and Gordmans included, unless a buyer could be found for the chain.
-No buyer had been found, and going out of business sales began at all locations.
+On May 10, 2020, Stage announced it had filed for Chapter 11 bankruptcy, and that it would liquidate all locations, Peebles and Gordmans included, unless a buyer purchased the chain.
+Ultimately, no buyer was found, and going out of business sales began at all locations.